sweetpotatopress/astro/README.md

 works on all linux/bsd systems. if not, tell me!
 if your city is not in the database open an issue or pr and ill add it!

-FOUNDATION--0-

-built on the IANA time zone database, which has correct historical DST accuracy. the choice: spend over 300 dollars on "professional" proprietary software with poor DST accuracy or pay 0 for free beautiful accuracy in all your charts by using astro~  ;3

-made with love, nyaa

 **--o-KEYBINDS---o-**

 **CHART VIEW**